-The primary revenue of Arena Finance, through its subsidiaries, consists of interest income, dividend income and any gain or loss on its investments.
+The primary revenue of Arena Finance, through its subsidiaries, consists of interest income, dividend income and/or fees earned on the credit investments that it acquires.
+The operating results of Arena Finance also include gain (loss) on its investments.

 Rights Granted to BP LLC